wychwitch/wychwit.ch/_src/corpus/index.md

 layout: index_page.vto
 ---

-This is the collections of things that I have written.
+This is a collection of things I've written!